sce/flot/API.md

     }
     ```

-    Interesting events include click, mousemove, mouseup/down.
+    Interesting events include `click`, `mousemove`, `mouseup/down`.
 You can
     use all jQuery events.
 Usually, the event handlers will update the
-    state by drawing something (add a drawOverlay hook and call
+    state by drawing something (add a `drawOverlay` hook and call
-    triggerRedrawOverlay) or firing an externally visible event for
+    `triggerRedrawOverlay`) or firing an externally visible event for
     user code.
 See the crosshair plugin for an example.

-    Currently, eventHolder actually contains both the static canvas
+    Currently, `eventHolder` actually contains both the static canvas
     used for the plot itself and the overlay canvas used for
     interactive features because some versions of IE get the stacking
     order wrong.
 The hook only gets one event, though (either for the
     overlay or for the static canvas).

     Note that custom plot events generated by Flot are not generated on
-    eventHolder, but on the div placeholder supplied as the first
+    `eventHolder`, but on the div placeholder supplied as the first
     argument to the plot call.
 You can get that with
-    plot.getPlaceholder() - that's probably also the one you should use
+    `plot.getPlaceholder()` - that's probably also the one you should use
     if you need to fire a custom event.

- - drawOverlay  [phase 7]
+ - `drawOverlay`  [phase 7]

     ```function (plot, canvascontext)```